nextbreakpoint/flink-k8s-toolbox/README.md

     COPY flink-jobs.jar /flink-jobs.jar
     EOF

-Where flink-jobs.jar contains the code of your Flink jobs.
+where flink-jobs.jar contains the code of your Flink jobs.

 Create a Docker image: